reverentOne/SwitchHack/README.md

 <li>Note: For&nbsp;jitz share you may want to make a new google account.
 This is quick and easy, and will free up Drive space.
 The maximum free space is still 15GB so most games will download, but there are a few that are too large.</li>
 </ul>
 <h5 class="atx" id="rom-websites-and-torrents">ROM Websites and Torrents</h5>
 <p>There are many websites that offer pirated games.
-Unfortunately every one of them are completely filled with ads, hidden downloads, and viruses.
+Unfortunately, every one of them are completely filled with ads, hidden downloads, and viruses.
 This method is the most time consuming and dangerous.
 An <strong>ad blocker is required</strong>, but even then it only does so much.
-It's also recommend you <strong>scan for viruses</strong></p>
+It's also recommended you <strong>scan for viruses</strong></p>
 <p>Torrenting is another method of obtaining games, but this is <b>highly risky without a paid VPN</b> to hide your IP address.
 Without a VPN many people receive copyright infringement warnings from their internet service provider.
 You are unlikely to go to court over this, but after a few warnings the ISP may shutdown your internet access.
 The best client is <a href="https://www.qbittorrent.org/download.php">qbittorrent</a></p>